NAME OF ORGANISATION

 Australian Bureau of Statistics (ABS)

 There is no comprehensive source or list to identify enterprises that engage in trade in services.
-Other alternative sources including, newspaper articles, industry bodies and associations, annual reports, ATO records, and other ABS surveys are used to identify enterprises that may be in scope of the survey.
+Other alternative sources including, the ABS Australian Business Register (ABR), newspaper articles, industry bodies and associations, annual reports, ATO records, and other ABS surveys are used to identify enterprises that may be in scope of the survey.
 These enterprises are sent a coverage questionnaire to confirm their details.

 The data are used in conjunction with other source data, for the compilation of services export (credits) and import (debits) estimates in the balance of payments.